tjpc3/DiscordBotTutorials/README.md

 client.login("your-bot-token");
 ```
 Woah!
 What's going on here?
-Let's break it down piece by piece. `var Discord = require("discord.js");` This line of code imports the discord.js library so we can use it in our code; it also assigns the word `Discord` as a reference to the library. `var client = new Discord.Client();` This creates a new Discord client using discord.js and assigns it to the word`client`.
+Let's break it down piece by piece. `var Discord = require("discord.js");` This line of code imports the discord.js library so we can use it in our code; it also assigns the word `Discord` as a reference to the library. `var client = new Discord.Client();` This creates a new Discord client using discord.js and assigns it to the word `client`.
 This will be needed to login to discord. `new Discord.Client();` simply generates a new client from the discord.js library we imported earlier. `client.on("ready", () => {` This line will run a function when the bot says that it's ready. `console.log("Logged into Discord Successfully!");` This will log a message to the console once the bot is ready. `});` This tells node.js that the function as ended and all code after it isn't inside the function.
 Finally, `client.login("your-bot-token");` tells discord.js to attempt to log into discord with the provided token.
-Replace `your-bot-token` with the token you got earlier when creating your bot or else it won't work.
+Replace `your-bot-token` with the token you got earlier when creating your bot.

 Press Ctrl + C to stop the node.js script you started earlier.
 Now run `node index.js`.
 We should see this if all goes well: